-If you’re an ILP volunteer, you’ll need to bring at least 1 suitcase full of teaching supplies to use in your ILP lessons (unless you're volunteering at the European orphanage) — the question is, what supplies should I bring?
+If you’re teaching English on your semester abroad with ILP you’ll need to bring at least 1 suitcase full of teaching supplies to use in your ILP lessons — the question is, what supplies should I bring?

 Hooray!
-You’re getting ready to spend a semester volunteering in Europe or are packing your backpack up for a semester volunteering in Central America.
+You’re getting ready to spend a semester volunteering.
 It’s beyond exciting.
 Keep this in mind when you’re packing up: you’ll need to make room in your suitcase for some teaching supplies — but don’t worry, we can totally help you with that.

-Alrighty, onto supplies.
-You should know that supplies are what you’ll be using to teach your ILP lessons — so anything useful for a kitchen activity (like bags of marshmallows) to an arts and crafts activity (so, construction paper and glue-sticks galore).
+You should know that supplies are what you’ll be using to teach your ILP lessons — so anything useful from a kitchen activity (like bags of marshmallows) to an arts and crafts activity (so, construction paper and glue-sticks galore).
 If you’re creative, you can make anything into an ILP lesson — here are a few ILP lesson plans to help you get an idea of what supplies you might need.

 Alright, now onto the real question.